cerebro-tech/Cerebro/README.md

-# My Personal Scripts
+# Arch Linux Scripts

-This directory contains my personal scripts for system maintenance and daily tasks.
+This directory contains scripts for system maintenance and daily tasks.

 ## Scripts